The 14 Most Important Jazz Chord Progressions

 To add more interest to this progression and make the pull back to the I chord you can alter the V with a b9 or a b13.

 In this variation the iiim7 and the iim7 are changed to III7 and II7 thus generating a chain of dominant 7 chords to produce a sense of instability.
+This type of turnaround is commonly used in jazz blues progressions.
 The sequence is now III7 - VI7(b9 b13) - II7 - V7alt.
 Please note that you will maybe need to alter the III chord to fit with the melody.

 Please note that you can find this progression in the bridge of rhythm changes on the condition to play two chords per bar.